 In 2020 the Huntsville-Madison County Airport Authority completed an update to the Huntsville International Airport Master Plan in accordance with the requirements of the Federal Aviation Administration.
 The Authority works closely with the City of Huntsville's Comprehensive Master Plan, "The BIG Picture," to form a cohesive vision for the future.
-The plan includes a

-DRAFT TIP 2024 through 2027 Adoption: May 17, 2023 short term (0-5 year), midterm (6-10 year) and long term (11-20-year) capital improvement program addressing future development of the airport.
+The plan includes a short term (0-5 year), midterm (6-10 year) and long term (11-20-year) capital improvement program addressing future development of the airport.